scumatteo/loop-closure-inspector/README.md

 To a better understanding, consider the following example.

-A ground truth of the poses is given, corresponding to the path below (the blue line).
+A ground truth for the poses is given, corresponding to the path below (the blue line).
 The arrow shows the direction of the robot while the red point is the pose to which the algorithm is searching a possible loop closure.

 ![alt text](https://github.com/scumatteo/loop-closure-inspector/blob/main/img/loop.png?raw=true)